upenndigitalscholarship/monuments-research-group/essay/DJ-Feud-(1956).md

 Less than two weeks later, a white disc jockey from Mississippi, Allen English, made his own leaflet drop over Chicago.
-Flying his own plane, he dispersed over 20,000 leaflets, each sporting an image of the Confederate battle flag.
+Flying his own plane, he dispersed over 20,000 leaflets, each sporting an image of the Confederate Battle Flag.

 English insisted he meant no harm in dropping the symbol on Chicago.
-He told the International News Service (INS): "I don't intend this gesture as an insult to anybody and I don't want a quarrel.
+He told the International News Service (INS) "I don't intend this gesture as an insult to anybody and I don't want a quarrel.
 I am simply not qualified to discuss the deep implications of this racial controversy.
 Nobody down home got mad at Benson for his visit.
 I hope nobody up here